![]() |

 from pytket.passes import SequencePass, RoutingPass, DecomposeSwapsToCXs

-from pytket.routing import GraphPlacement
+from pytket.placement import GraphPlacement

 Example circuit